nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/vocabularies.md

 To consult a vocabulary or its entries click on the **Admin > Vocabularies** tab and select the vocabulary you want to consult in the drop down list.

-The **Vocabularies** tab is currently only available on JSF UI.
-It is planned to be integrated in Nuxeo Web UI.

 | Vocabulary  | Elements  |
 |---|---|
 | Continent | Lists continents. |